 Customers today expect brands to be aware of past points of contact, as well as their purchase history.
 If they leave a Facebook comment, reach out to your support team on Twitter, or give you a mention on Instagram, they expect you to be aware of their previous activity, especially if it’s been positive.

 Social media CRM platforms give any team within your organization access to that information and strengthens a customer’s relationship with your brand.

 Reaching potential customers through social listening is better managed when coupled with a CRM software to track activity on a variety of keywords.

-5 ways to use social CRM platforms
+What are the ways to use social CRM platforms?

 Let’s talk about ways to apply social media CRM data.
 Here are five practical applications: